Joy Buolamwini: Activism

 Buolamwini founded the Algorithmic Justice League (AJL) in 2016 to promote equitable and accountable artificial intelligence (AI).
-The AJL organization combines art and research to point out potential societal implications and harms of AI.
-The company works to raise public awareness of the impacts of AI, and promote further research in the area.
+The AJL organization integrates art and research to examine societal implications and reduce AI-related harms.
+The company works to raise public awareness of AI’s impact while advancing research on bias mitigation.
+It also addresses issues at the intersection of equity and technology, promoting more inclusive and accessible engineering systems.
+AJL has also encouraged public engagement through interactive campaigns, exhibitions, and educational initiatives, ensuring a broad audience is informed about the impact of biased algorithms on gender equity.